 Using break crops, such as legumes or broadleaf crops, in a cereal cropping system can decrease cereal pathogens.
-Legumes also add vital nitrogen to the soil but the impact of break crops on soil phosphorus is not well understood. types is being investigated in a project led by Professor Annie McNeill, School of Agriculture, Food and Wine.
-As part of the project, Dr Ashlea Doolette is looking at crop rotation options to make phosphorus more available in grain-growing regions across Australia.
-Initial results show that wheat crops following a legume break had consistently higher yields.
-Phosphorus intake was greater after some legume crops compared to cereal or canola break crops.
+Legumes also add vital nitrogen to the soil but the impact of break crops on soil phosphorus is not well understood.

 This research could help growers to put a 'phosphorus supply' value on particular rotation choices - significantly adding to existing knowledge on disease break and nitrogen benefits.